ribsthakkar/HierarchicalKarting/README.md

 reasoning produces competitive behavior even when challenged with complex rules and constraints.

+Submitted to IEEE - Robotics and Automation Letters - IROS Option

 ## Code Structure

 Our controller implementations all reside in the